Go Ad-Free

 Sometimes we don’t know the answers—or even if there are answers.
 But we often find that a search of the medical literature offers fascinating insights.

-We recently received just such a question about lithium and dementia.
-It was short and sweet:
+We received just such a question about lithium and dementia.
+It surprised us, because we had never considered this possibility before:

 Q. What’s your assessment of the value of lithium to prevent dementia?